barrelmaker97/compositions/README.md

 - Docker
 - Docker Compose

-### Setup Docker
+### Install Docker

-For setting up Docker, refer to the [Docker installation guide](https://docs.docker.com/get-docker/).
+To install Docker, refer to the [Docker install guide](https://docs.docker.com/get-docker/).

 ### Install Docker Compose

-Compose is a tool for defining and running multi-container Docker applications.
+Docker Compose is a tool for defining and running multi-container Docker applications.
 A compose file is used to configure your application’s services.

 To install Docker Compose, refer to the [Docker Compose install guide](https://docs.docker.com/compose/install/).